baskipper/tic-tac-toe/README.md

 Ionic 3.19.0 or higher

-Cordova 8.0.0 or higher for deployment to an android deviece
+Cordova 8.0.0 or higher for deployment to an android device

 # Local installation instructions
 Clone the repo, and run `npm install`.
 Afterwards, run `ionic serve` to start up a local instance of the app.